great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/python_api_quickstart.md

     ```python name="tutorials/quickstart/quickstart.py run_checkpoint"
     ```

-3. Use the following command to view an HTML representation of the Validation Results in the generated Data Docs:
+3. Run the following Python code to view an HTML representation of the Validation Results in the generated Data Docs:

     ```python name="tutorials/quickstart/quickstart.py view_results"
     ```